photoprism/photoprism-docs/docs/getting-started/cloud/pikapods.md

 ![Screenshot](img/pikapods-step-3.png){ class="shadow" }

-Finally, click *Add Pod* to complete the setup.
+Finally, click *Add Pod* to complete the setup and start your instance.

 ### 3. Add Your Files